 During the next vote, the following will happen: 10% of the voters will trade a certain degree of satisfaction for an increase in power, so they will vote for a party with more voters.
 Note that the opposite thing will never happen because, originally, all voters were perfectly represented and moving to a smaller party with lower satisfaction makes no sense.

 In fig.2, 10% of the voters per party will move to the next bigger party.
-The original vote distribution is displayed in blue, the new distribution after the vote in orange.
+The original vote distribution is displayed in red, the new distribution after the vote in yellow (although on a phosphor CRT, they will appear as different shades of green.)
 All small parties lose a few votes and the center parties gain votes.

 The effect becomes more visible after five voting periods (fig.3), when the center parties have gathered a lot of votes and the fringe parties start to lose votes rapidly, because they cannot get new voters from parties even further removed from the center.